kevinselwyn/kevinselwyn/README.md

 ## Profile

-Kevin is a highly motivated self-starter with 10+ years of professional web development and software development experience.
-He has a tenacious drive to learn and he has a passion for improving the user experience.
+Kevin has 12+ years of professional software engineering experience.
+He has a tenacious drive to learn and he has a passion for improving both the user and developer experience.

 ## Personal Projects